Yuki Yoshimura (baseball)

 Yuki Yoshimura (吉村 裕基, Yoshimura Yūki) is a Japanese former professional baseball player.
-He previously played for the Yokohama BayStars, Yokohama DeNA BayStars and Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+He played for the Yokohama/Yokohama DeNA BayStars, and Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB) from 2003 to 2018.

-On April 17, 2019, he signed with the De Glaskoning Twins of Honkbal Hoofdklasse.
+On April 17, 2019, Yoshimura signed with Twins Oosterhout of the Honkbal Hoofdklasse.
+He hit .270 with two home runs in 32 games in the Netherlands.